behdaad/SNPArchitecture/README.md

 Since we are developing SNPArchitecture for an eventful and stateful app, traditional delegation and callback patterns won't accomodate our needs.
 Consider the state of the `Ride` model.
 Every change in ride's state results in changes all over the application, so it's better to use the notification pattern.
 Since iOS's own NotificationCenter is a barebone framework, we'll use [SwiftNotificationCenter](https://cocoapods.org/pods/SwiftNotificationCenter) which provices a simple API to post and observe notifications in a protocol-friendly manner.

-## Sample Scene: About Snapp
+## Sample Scene: About Snapp*‌!*

-In order for you to better understand SNPArchitecture, let's develop the "About Snapp" scene in the Passenger app together.
+In order for you to better understand SNPArchitecture, let's develop the "About Snapp*‌!*" scene in the Passenger app together.

 Here are the screenshots of the about scene:

 ![About](Screens/About.png)

-In this scene, we just want to fetch _About_ text from the network service and navigate to the _Snapp's Terms and Conditions_ web page if the user tap on the Terms button.
+In this scene, we just want to fetch _About_ text from the network service and navigate to the _Snapp_!'s _Terms and Conditions_ web page if the user tap on the Terms button.
 We will explain each component of the `SNPArchitecture` and its counterpart.

 ### 1. View
 The AboutView is as dummy as possible and knows nothing about other components of the app.
 Let's dive in.